uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 - Provide a "standalone" version only (no integration with the Monitoring stack) via an Uyuni server channel (or others so it is available for engineers or supporters).
 - Reuse configuration from the "integrated" version.
+- Integrate a _one button_ simplified deployment in the Uyuni UI.

 #### Saline